TheLimifiedLime/TangerineUI-Extended-Variants/README.md

 ![a profile page on Mastodon featuring Tangerine UI's purple variant in dark mode](https://github.com/nileane/TangerineUI-for-Mastodon/assets/914451/2322a5ea-6fce-4acc-9e53-92a9bae72e89)
 ![TangerineUI Mobile in purple](https://github.com/nileane/TangerineUI-for-Mastodon/assets/914451/f2098d06-7c48-4282-b5f6-a62c38155c7b)

+### 🍏 Green

+A fork specific variant with a green palette

+*No Screenshots Available*

 ## How to use
 **Tangerine UI is contained in a single CSS file.**

 * To use on your instance, simply copy & paste the contents of [`TangerineUI.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/TangerineUI.css) to the **Custom CSS** field in the administration panel on your Mastodon instance (Navigate to https://*domain*/admin/settings/appearance).
    * 🪻 For the purple variant, copy the contents of [`TangerineUI-purple.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/TangerineUI-purple.css) instead.
+   * 🍏 For the green variant, copy the contents of [`TangerineUI-green.css`](https://github.com/TheLimifiedLime/TangerineUI-for-Mastodon/blob/main/TangerineUI-green.css) instead.

 * If you're not an admin, you can still use Tangerine UI using a userstyle browser extension (ie. [Stylus](https://add0n.com/stylus.html)).